cilium/cilium/Documentation/bpf.rst

 * ``r1`` - ``r5`` hold arguments from the BPF program to the kernel helper function.
 * ``r6`` - ``r9`` are callee saved registers that will be preserved on helper function call.

-The BPF calling convention is generic enough that it maps directly to x86, arm64 and other ABIs, thus all BPF registers map one to one to HW CPU registers, so that a JIT only needs to issue a call instruction, but no additional extra moves for placing function arguments.
+The BPF calling convention is generic enough to map directly to ``x86_64``, ``arm64`` and other ABIs, thus all BPF registers map one to one to HW CPU registers, so that a JIT only needs to issue a call instruction, but no additional extra moves for placing function arguments.
 This calling convention was modeled to cover common call situations without having a performance penalty.
 Calls with 6 or more arguments are currently not supported.
-The helper functions in the kernel that are dedicated to BPF (``BPF_CALL_0()`` to ``BPF_CALL_5()`` functions) are specifically designed with this convention in mind.
+The helper functions in the kernel which are dedicated to BPF (``BPF_CALL_0()`` to ``BPF_CALL_5()`` functions) are specifically designed with this convention in mind.

-Register ``r0`` is also the register that contains the exit value for the BPF program.
+Register ``r0`` is also the register containing the exit value for the BPF program.
 The semantics of the exit value are defined by the type of program.
 Furthermore, when handing execution back to the kernel, the exit value is passed as a 32 bit value.